eclipse/xtext/xtext-website/documentation/103_domainmodelnextsteps.md

 # {{page.title}} {#domainmodel-next-steps}

 After you have developed your first own DSL, the question arises how the behavior and the semantics of the language can be customized.
-Here you find a few mini-tutorials that illustrate common use cases when crafting an own DSL.
+Here you find a few mini-tutorials that illustrate common use cases when crafting your own DSL.
 These lessons are independent from each other.
-Each of them will be based on the language that was built in the first [domain model tutorial](102_domainmodelwalkthrough.html).
+Each of them will be based on the language that was built in the previous [domainmodel tutorial](102_domainmodelwalkthrough.html).

 ## Writing a Code Generator With Xtend {#tutorial-code-generation}

 As soon as you generate the Xtext artifacts from the grammar, a code generator stub is put into the runtime project of your language.
-Let's dive into Xtend and see how you can integrate your own code generator with Eclipse.
+Let's dive into [Xtend](https://www.eclipse.org/xtend/) and see how you can integrate your own code generator with Eclipse.

-In this lesson you will generate Java Beans for entities that are defined in the domain model DSL.
+In this lesson you will generate Java Beans for entities that are defined in the domainmodel DSL.
 For each *Entity*, a Java class is generated and each *Feature* will lead to a private field in that class including public getters and setters.
 For the sake of simplicity, we will use fully qualified names all over the generated code.

 ```java
 package my.company.blog;